dl-study/dl-resource/syllabus.md

 # Theory
-* Study the course "Neural Networks for Machine Learning" by Prof. Hinton on Coursera
+* Study the course **Neural Networks for Machine Learning** by Prof. Hinton on Coursera
   * https://www.coursera.org/learn/neural-networks
 * The real schedule may be different from that of the course.
 Particularly, we may study the contents of 2 or 3 weeks from the course in 1 week.